pescarolo27/E-Commerce_Data/README.md

 **The Data:** The dataset used in the project contains orders & transactions made by customers in different countries from December 2010 to December 2011.
 The orders pertain to a UK-based company & online retailer that mainly sells unique all-occasion gifts.
 Many of its customers are wholesalers.
 Each row consists of a transaction (or invoice).
 There are eight main parameters for each transaction including the invoice number, the stock code of the relevant product, a description of the product, the quantity ordered, the date of the invoice, the price of one unit of the product (in pounds), a customer identifier, & the country in which the customer resides.

 The dataset for this project was not uploaded to GitHub because it was too large (~44 MB).
+The project was done in October-November, 2024.
 Machine learning was not applied in this project, but it could be.